NTWay/for_yandex/README.md

 # for_yandex
-prog for internship
+example of programm for internship
-Первая попавшаяся программа на C++